 The Teepee glass table lamp, which means: tent or wigwam, is also sold by other companies.
-For instance, in The Netherlands it is sold by Ilu Design.
+For instance, in The Netherlands it was sold by Ilu Design.
 Their glass lamps are named Ilu di Vetro.
-These lamps are still in production today (2019).
+Also Massive from Belgium sold this lamp.

 This lamp is often sold as a vintage lamp, but it is not of course.
-It is in production since the early nineties until today.
+It was in production since the early nineties until 2018.

 La Société centrale d’Eclairage was founded in 1953.
 SCE is situated at the base of the Pyrenees in Lézat sur Lèze near Toulouse.
 According to their website SCE combines the latest production processes with expert artisan craftsmanship.